 AWARENESS AND ADOPTION PATTERNS OF BIOSTIMULANTS AMONG FARMERS IN ANANTAPUR DISTRICT: A STUDY OF NARPALA MANDAL

 Abstract: Biostimulants have emerged as an important innovation in modern agriculture due to their ability to enhance plant growth, improve nutrient use efficiency, and increase tolerance to abiotic stress, thereby promoting sustainable crop production.
 The present study titled “Awareness and Adoption Patterns of Biostimulants among Farmers in Anantapur District: A Study of Narpala Mandal” aims to examine the socio-economic profile of farmers, assess their awareness levels, analyse adoption patterns, and identify the factors influencing the adoption of biostimulants.
 A descriptive research design was adopted, and primary data were collected from 200 farmers cultivating banana, citrus (mosambi), chilli, and tomato through personal interviews using a semi-structured schedule under purposive sampling.
 The collected data were analysed using percentage analysis, weighted average mean and Garrett ranking technique.
-The study revealed that a substantial proportion of respondents belonged to the middle-aged category, possessed primary-level education, and lived in small families, while most farmers reported higher annual income levels and practised irrigated farming.
+The study revealed that a substantial proportion of respondents belonged to the middle-aged category, possessed primary-level education, and lived in small families, while most farmers reported higher annual income levels and practiced irrigated farming.
 A majority of the respondents were aware of biostimulants, with agricultural input dealers serving as the primary source of information.
 Farmers generally perceived biostimulants as beneficial for enhancing crop growth and environmentally sustainable, although the overall level of awareness remained moderate.
 The findings further indicated a moderate level of adoption, with farmers showing greater preference for regular use, crop-specific application, and repeated application during the cropping season.
 Garrett ranking analysis identified product availability as the most influential factor affecting adoption, followed by product quality and brand reputation.
 The study highlights that improving farmer awareness, strengthening extension support, and ensuring better accessibility of biostimulants could significantly enhance their adoption and contribute towards sustainable agricultural development.

 Keywords: Biostimulants, Awareness, Adoption, Sustainable agriculture, Crop productivity, crop growth